DFE-Digital/bat-design-history/app/posts/teacher-success/2025-10-21-mailchimp-campaign.md

 ### Timing matters

 Engagement was highest before training started.
 Email 1, sent in late August, achieved the best open (23–25%) and click (6–7%) rates.
-Later emails in September showed clear signs of fatigue.
+Later emails in September saw lower engagement, which may reflect reduced availability once trainees began their courses or differences in when key training milestones occurred.

 ### Subject line learnings